jensteichert/webvitals_exporter/README.md

 ## Report Web Vitals
-The exporter exposes a `/vitals` endpoint where results can be reportet.
+The exporter exposes a `/vitals` endpoint where results can be reported.

 ### with Next.js
 Export a `reportWebVitals` function from your _app.js/ts